mariano-bm/mariano-bm/README.md

 I am a 25 years old developer from Argentina.
-I'm currently focused on full stack web development and learn new technologies to improve my skills.
+I'm currently focused on full stack web development, trying to improve my skills everyday.
 The past 2021 year, i rediscovered my passion for programming and achieved a full stack web develper certification, I want share with you my skills.
 Welcome!! 👋

 -🔭 Graduated from SoyHenry bootcamp.

+-💻 Full stack developer at Lab9

+-📄 Javascript tutor at Coderhouse

 📝 Connect with me by Linkedin https://www.linkedin.com/in/mariano-bustos-mor%C3%B3n/